wp-plugins/instagram-feed/README.txt

 == Changelog ==

+= 1.2 =
+* New: Added Custom CSS and Custom JavaScript sections which allow you to add your own custom CSS and JavaScript to the plugin
+* New: Added an option to display your Instagram photos in random order
+* New: A new tabbed layout has been implemented on the plugin's settings pages
+* New: Added an option to preserve your settings when uninstalling the plugin
+* New: Added a [Pro version](https://smashballoon.com/instagram-feed/demo/ 'Instagram Feed Pro') of the plugin which allows you to display photos by hashtag, display captions, view photos in a pop-up lightbox, show the number of likes & comments and more
+* Tweak: The 'Load More' button now automatically hides if there are no more photos to load
+* Tweak: Added a small gap to the top of the 'Load More' button
+* Tweak: Added a icon to the Instagram Feed menu item

 = 1.1.6 =
 * Fix: A maximum width is now only applied to the feed when the photos are displayed in one column
-* Added a banner to the settings page promoting our free [Custom Facebook Feed](http://wordpress.org/plugins/custom-facebook-feed/) plugin

 = 1.1.5 =
 * Fix: Added a line of code which enables shortcodes to be used in widgets for themes which don't have it enabled

 = 1.1.4 =
-* Fix: Fixed an issue with the Access Token and User ID retrieval functionality in certain web browsers
+* Fix: Fixed an issue with the Instagram Access Token and User ID retrieval functionality in certain web browsers

 = 1.1.3 =
-* Fix: Fixed an issue with the maximum image width
+* Fix: Fixed an issue with the maximum Instagram image width
 * Fix: Corrected a typo in the Shortcode Options table

 = 1.1.1 =